vjoel/tkar/doc/protocol.md

 *`shape SHAPE_NAME PART0 PART1 PART2...`*

-This defines a new shape with specified SHAPE_NAME, which may be any string without whitespace.
-The PART strings are one or more space-free strings defining the parts of the shape.
+This defines a new shape with specified `SHAPE_NAME`, which may be any string without whitespace.
+The `PART` strings are one or more space-free strings defining the parts of the shape.

-The order of the PARTs is significant: later parts are drawn after, and therefore appear to be above the earlier parts.
+The order of the `PART`s is significant: later parts are drawn after, and therefore appear to be above the earlier parts.

 The parts can be primitives (discussed below) or other shapes that have already been defined.

 ### Part Syntax

-Each PART is of the form:
+Each `PART` is of the form:

     partnameARG,ARG,ARG,....

-There are no spaces (or line continuations) within the entire PART.
+There are no spaces (or line continuations) within the entire `PART`.

 The following rules apply: